nmyalet90/nmyalet90/README.md

 ## 💼 Career Objective

-I'm seeking opportunities as a **Data Analyst**, where I can combine my scientific research background with data-driven decision-making, process automation, and effective communication through clear visualizations.
+I'm seeking opportunities as a **Data Scientist** or **Data Analyst**, where I can combine my scientific research background with data-driven decision-making, process automation, and effective communication through clear visualizations.

 ---